Silvano315/Contacts-Agenda-Software/README.md

 Integrations done:
 - Data Structure with JSON
 - Feature to add contact
+- Feature to view the contacts
+- Feature to modify the contacts

 Integrations to do:
-- Define a function to stop the operation (if the client wants to stop/exit the operation)
+- Add limit of words for notes
+- Create a function to force user to type only [yes, no, exit, esc] in a while loop otherwise continue to ask for input()

 Ideas:
 - Create a Log file for operations and datetime